nbacc12/student_depression_model/README.md

 # Student Depression Predictive Model

-This data analytics project focuses on developing a machine learning model for predicting students who are at risk of experiencing depression.
-The model was constructed using the student depression dataset sourced from kaggle.com.
+This data analytics project, completed in a group of 4 data analysts, focuses on developing a machine learning model to predict which students are at risk of experience depression.

+The project was developed in a Jupyter Notebook using a student depression dataset sourced from kaggle.com.
+The group chose a **logistic regression model** because it's effective in scenarios with a binary outcome - whether a student is ***depressed or not***.

-This was a group project completed in collaboration with 4 data analysts.
-The project consisted of the following activities:
+The workflow of the project consisted of the following activities:

 - Developing business & analytical objectives
 - Conducting exploratory data analysis (EDA)